chiselinc/BlackDoc/_posts/2015-05-14-introducing-blackdoc.md

 BlackDoc is a two-column [Jekyll](http://jekyllrb.com){:target="_blank"} theme that's ideal for websites that require a master-detail layout for viewing of content.
 It's based on [Poole](http://getpoole.com){:target="_blank"}, the Jekyll butler, and the [Hyde](http://hyde.getpoole.com){:target="_blank"} theme.

-I needed a two-column layout with a scrolling sidebar to publish my [code cheatsheets](http://karloespiritu.com/cheatsheets){:target="_blank"}, and found the [Hyde](http://hyde.getpoole.com) Jekyll theme to be a good starting theme.
+I needed a two-column layout with a scrolling sidebar to publish and display my various [data science projects](https://github.com/Robert-Zacchigna/DSC-680_Portfolio){:target="_blank"}, and found the [Hyde](http://hyde.getpoole.com) Jekyll theme to be a good starting theme.
 I customised the theme to make it look great in black background and changed the sidebar to display scrolling content.
 I created this theme because I can't seem to find any good Jekyll theme with a master-detail layout.
 Hopefully, someone will find this useful as well in their own projects.